 The Diabetes Center offers education services focusing on teaching self-management skills to patients with diabetes and their families.
 The program utilizes a team approach in developing an individualized plan for each participant.
 The Diabetes Center staff are certified diabetes educators, including a registered nurse and a dietitian.
 Since 1998, our program has been an American Diabetes Association Recognized Program, which means we meet the National Standards for Diabetes Self-Management Education.

 The program does require a physician referral.
 Some insurance plans, including Medicare, recognize the benefits of diabetes self-management training and may pay a percentage, excluding co-pays and deductibles.
 If you are unsure as to whether diabetes self-management is covered by your insurance plan, the Diabetes Center will be glad to check your insurance coverage.
 If you would like more information about a referral to the Diabetes Center, please contact our office at 931-783-2927.
-The Diabetes Center is located at 406 N. Whitney Avenue, Suite 4, approximately two blocks from the hospital.
-The Diabetes Center classes will be held at 127 N. Oak Avenue.
+The Diabetes Center is located at 127 North Oak Avenue in Cookeville.
+The Diabetes Center classes are held at the same location at 127 N. Oak Avenue.

 See what happens inside your body in the early and later stages of diabetes, and find out what you can do to prevent it — or stop it in its tracks — BEFORE IT’S TOO LATE!
 With the “Diabetes in Your Body” app, you can explore, view symptoms and learn more about diabetes while seeing its effects to the human body.
 Available for Android and iOS.